mateusjunges/laravel-kafka/docs/consuming-messages/1-creating-consumer.md

 If your application needs to read messages from a Kafka topic, you must create a consumer object, subscribe to the appropriate topic and start receiving messages.

-To create a consumer using this package you can use the `createConsumer` method, on Kafka facade:
+To create a consumer using this package you can use the `consumer` method, on Kafka facade:

 ```php
 use Junges\Kafka\Facades\Kafka;